 Tax Court Lawyers in Oceanside

-U.S. tax courts are distinct in that individuals who are not licensed to practice law in California, or any other U.S. jurisdiction, are authorized to represent clients before tax court.
-Non-lawyers who want to practice before the Tax Court do have to take an exam demonstrating that they have a good understanding of tax law.
-Usually, non-lawyers who practice before the tax courts are experienced accountants.
+U.S. tax courts are unique in that individuals who are not licensed to practice law in New York, or any other U.S. jurisdiction, are permitted to represent clients before tax court.
+Non-lawyers who want to practice before the Tax Court do have to take an exam demonstrating that they have a good familiarity of tax law.
+Normally, non-lawyers who practice before the tax courts are experienced accountants.
 However, licensed attorneys can practice before tax courts without taking the special exam.

-Do I Need a Oceanside, California Tax Attorney?
+Do I Need a Oceanside, New York Tax Attorney?